12 Beautiful Villages on the South Coast of France

 Walking the Castle walls of Aigues-Mortes

-Aigues-Mortes was founded by King Louis IX in 1240, later to become Saint Louis, who used Aigues-Mortes as his departure point for the Crusades.
+Aigues-Mortes was founded by King Louis IX in 1240, later to become Saint Louis.
+He used Aigues-Mortes as his departure point for the Crusades.

 Its impressive and well-preserved medieval walls, which extend 1.6 km, surround the town.
 A walk along the wall offers views of the pink salt marshes and the old town.